timurgepard/Symphony-S2/README.md

 The Symphony algorithm solves two conflicting problems of Reinforcement Learning: Sample Efficiency and harmonious humanoid agent movements in Model-Free Reinforcement Learning.

-It is unification and simplification of Symphony-1.0, Symphony-2.0(2.1) and Symphony-3.0 (Draft) into single Symphony-S2-UTD-5 version (Model-free Deterministic Algorithm)

-Some ideas were dropped and some proven their worth were solidified

 PS: No matter how far you’ve wandered, Jesus is still waiting with open arms.
 It’s never too late to come home